anyei/SFDC-ATARC/README.md

 ```

-The above apex class is a simple implementation of the interface **AsyncTriggerArc.IAsyncTriggerArc**.
+The above apex class is a simple implementation of the interface **AsyncTriggerArc.IAsyncTriggerArc**, this is a process for ATARC.
 It is mandatory to implement this interface.

-So far it doesn't do much, it is just returning null.
+The example above doesn't do much, it is just returning null value.
 The parameter **triggerContext** is provided by ATARC engine and contains a lot of trigger context variables such as isBefore, isAfter, isInsert etc.

 Now in this example, let's put some functionality to this class, it will change the name of opportunities to 'name changed' (I know this is super silly and not a real or common business scenario but i just want to explain how to implement this ok!).